pickr02/cumbria-moths/core/docs/docs-admin-utilities.md

 **The *taxa.csv* file needs to be uploaded to the *user/data* folder of your repo.** Note that you can, if you wish, edit the values in the *taxon* field of this CSV - that's the name that appears to your website's users in the taxon selection control, but you *must NOT* edit the key values in the *taxon_id* field, or else you will lose the links to the other data files.

 ### Generate species info page stubs
 The *Generate species info page stubs* button is enabled as soon as you have set the mapping for the taxon name field.
 Clicking this button generates a markdown file for each of the taxa in your spreadsheet.
-Each of the files contains the same example markdown and you will want to completely replace this with text and headers of your own design.
-The value of this utility is simply in creating the files with the correct names so that they can be found when the user selects a taxon.
+The main value of this utility is simply to create files with the correct names so that they can be found by the software when the user selects a taxon.
+You need to edit each of the generated stubs to contain the information required for each taxon.

+By default the stubs contain a couple of headers and some *Lorem ipsum* text, but you can define your own stub to use instead, for example one containing the headers that you wish to use for all of your taxa.
+To use your own stub, create a markdown file called **stub.md** with the markdown you want (e.g. headers) and save it into the folder *user/config*.
+This will then be used as the template when creating the stubs for each taxon.

 For a bit more information on the *markdown* syntax, see the information on [Creating additional HTML or Markdown pages](./docs-additional-pages.md).